florisvanvugt/hdphysio5/readme.md

 Then for each marker, there should be an attribute, again the root dataset, which contains a list of time codes (in s) at which the event happened.

+## Meta data

+An additional empty dataset can be included in the root, `/meta`, which holds additional attributes.